juWuBabaaaa/Python/md/train.md

 # Data3dPreprocessing

-"""Points / Image pre-processor for point clouds / vision-only / multi-
+"""Points / Image pre-processor for point clouds / vision-only / multi-modality 3D detection tasks.
-    modality 3D detection tasks.
+**多功能**

     It provides the data pre-processing as follows

-    - Collate and move image and point cloud data to the target device.
+    - Collate(核对) and move image and point cloud data to the target device.

     - 1) For image data: